BIRDERS BLAST COMPETITION WINNERS!

 2016 – read Phil Knott’s report about our exciting birding year.
 From American rarities such as Black-billed Cuckoo, Yellow-billed Cuckoo and Lesser Yellowlegs, through Icelandic and Scandinavian birds including Pine Bunting and Red-flanked Bluetail, through to eastern specialities including Barred and Dusky Warbler, we had a fantastic year in Scotland!

-What will 2017 bring for Heatherlea in Scotland?
-Spring was fantastic for connecting with rare birds, and in late-April 2017 our Group on North Ronaldsay bagged a first for the UK, Red-winged Blackbird!
+Spring 2017 was fantastic for connecting with rare birds, and in late-April 2017 our Group on North Ronaldsay bagged a first for the UK, Red-winged Blackbird!
 This bird achieved huge national attention, and birders flocked to the island by plane and boat.
 Our Group arrived the day after the bird was found, and Heatherlea Leader Mark Warren couldn't believe his good fortune.
 'We know North Ron is excellent at this time of year, that's why I was so keen to lead this Heatherlea holiday' he said.
 'We knew the Blackbird had been found before we arrived, so left our bags at the airport and went straight for it.
 By liaising with Observatory staff, we were able to get excellent views of this mega-sighting in a responsible manner.
 All our guests were elated, what a fantastic start to their holiday!'
 The bird remained long enough for the next week’s Heatherlea Group to see it too!

 Mark and our group immediately after connecting with the Red-winged Blackbird on North Ronaldsay